 1.1 Parish Council Advisory Groups support the Parish Council by considering in detail a range of matters relating to their remit, and making recommendations as to the course of action which the Parish Council should take.
-As agreed at the Parish Council meeting of 6 January 2014 and reviewed and amended at the meeting on 11 May 2015 the Advisory Groups are as follows:
+The Advisory Groups are as follows:

 General Governance Advisory Group